 Partnerships and Supporters: Directors Gathering has forged collaborative partnerships with regional theaters, universities, and peer theatrical service organizations.
 We have host director-centric events with The Drama League, Stage Directors + Choreographers Society and Foundation, Theatre Philadelphia, The Wilma Theater, and Theatre Exile.
 We partner with Temple University and Swarthmore College to host classes and introduce students to directors at the forefront of their field.

 Our organization is currently overseen by fiscal sponsor, Fractured Atlas, a Board of Directors, and is supported through the generosity of foundations, donors, and grassroots crowd-funding.
-(DG) will file for 501c3 status in June 2020.
-We are grateful to The Wyncote Foundation, the Philadelphia Cultural Fund, and SDC for their confidence in our mission.
+(DG) will file for 501c3 status in 2020.
+We are grateful to The Wyncote Foundation, the Philadelphia Cultural Fund, Citizens for the Arts, and SDC for their confidence in our mission.